 We eliminate the potential risks on our premises and in our activities and, in turn, work injuries by identifying and managing such risks.
-However, accidents may still occur due to negligent operation and management on the part of the staff.
-Not only do such accidents cause personal injuries to the staff, they result in the loss of working time as well.
-There were a total of 3 work-related accidents in 2018, the accidents were minor injuries mainly due to negligent operation by the relevant employee.
-We have investigated and evaluated the causes of such accidents and made corresponding improvements.
+There was no work-related accident in 2019.
 The Company has formulated work injury handling policies in compliance with local laws and regulations to provide strong support for the injured staff and thus effectively protect their physical health, mental well-being and interests.
 We also investigated the causes of the accidents and formulated corresponding improvement measures in order to prevent future occurrences.